 Read more about her personal story...

-I was so affected by her strength, bravery and positive attitude that I decided to study medicine after all.
-As a post graduate degree.
+The other person who motivated this website to be created is Jane Wade, my dear friend who had a debilitating neurological disease for most of her amazing life.
+I was so affected by her strength, bravery and positive attitude that I decided to study medicine as a postgraduate degree, to work in palliative care.
+She encouraged me.
 Just before my first semester began, Jane died.
-She gave me blue pearl earrings and I wore them to every exam and to my graduation.
-I now work as a doctor in NSW and every day I see people and families without Advance Care Plans.
+She gave me blue pearl earrings and I wore them for every exam and to my graduation.
+I am now a doctor and I see people and families without Advance Care Plans every single day.
 They deprive themselves of some of the most loving and healing conversations.
 Our medical technologies and treatment regimes can deny these things to our dying patients too, even if that is not the intention.

-Dying is not failure.
-It is a time of transitioning where deep healing and transformation can occur, if we let it.
-My hope is that Advance Life Care will help this happen for many people.
+Dying is not a failure.
+It is a time of transitioning where deep healing and transformation can occur if we let it.
+My hope is that Touchstone Life Care will help this happen for many people.